 Recent developments in genetics and nutrition science are about to bring great changes to how we can understand and improve our daily lives, performance, health and happiness.
-We talked to Christian Mueller, Ambronite R&D advisor (and M.D. at the University of Erlangen, Dept. of Medicine) who works at the University's Human Genetic Institute.
+We talked to Christian Mueller, Medical Doctor (M.D.) and Ambronite R&D advisor.
 Along with his research and regular doctor-patient consultations, he's able to find time for rock climbing and occasional travel as well.

 Combining science and passion